chris-j-akers/i8080-javascript/README.md

 ![Core Component Classes](documentation/diagrams/uml-diagrams/core-uml.drawio.png)

 ---
-# Tutorial: Build an i8080 Virtual Machine and Executing Code
+# Tutorial: Build an i8080 Virtual Machine and Execute Some Code

-This section presents a quick tutorial that will show you how easy it is to build out a virtual machine using the `core` sources in this repo, then execute some 8080 binary code.
+This section presents a quick tutorial that shows how easy it is to build out a virtual machine using the `core` sources in this repo.

-The program is very, very simple.
-It will just add the numbers 40 and 2 together so the Accumulator contains the number 42.
-Then it will use a custom-written `OutputDevice` to print the Accumulator value out to the console.
+The program that will be run through the machine is very, very simple.
+It will just add the numbers 40 and 2 together leaving the Accumulator with the number 42.
+Then it will use a custom-written `OutputDevice` to print that Accumulator value out to the console.

 ## 1. Create basic `index.html`